mamba124/movers_optimization/README.md

 By default everywhere is configured *headless* mode as option for webdriver.
 It is done, because otherwise buttons are not interactable.

+In case new versions of the website appear, don't hesitate to update src/inbox_selectors.py